saishyam43-oss/Global_Electronics_Sales_Dashboard/README.md

 # 📊 Global Electronics: Retail Sales Operations Dashboard

-> *A complete end-to-end retail analytics project built using SQL and Power BI, focused on uncovering performance trends, product profitability, and customer retention insights.*
+> *In this end-to-end retail analytics project, I simulated the role of a Lead BI Consultant to diagnose a 60% revenue decline.
+I designed the entire workflow—from writing custom SQL scripts for data cleaning to architecting the Power BI star schema and formulating the final strategic recovery roadmap.*

 ---